Analyzing the Roles of Language and Vision in Learning from Limited Data: Methods

-\textbf{Vision-Examples}.
-We removed knowledge from the vision-only architecture (gray box in top right of \figref{fig:cog_arch_all}) by randomly initializing our ResNet50 classifier (i.e., no pre-training).
-We then used the 3 samples per class to train the full model from scratch, effectively removing all information beyond the limited number of examples.
+\textbf{Vision-Examples (\figref{fig:cog_arch_all}C).} We removed prior knowledge from the vision-only architecture by randomly initializing our ResNet50 classifier (i.e., no pre-training).
+We used the 3 samples per class to train the full model from scratch, effectively removing information beyond the small number of examples.

 \textbf{Additional Implementation Details.} Prompts for models with reasoning (i.e., GPT-4V and GPT-4) contained the following: task instructions, the list of classes, shuffled training examples with our class labels (if providing examples), and a new sample.
 We accessed language models using the Azure OpenAI Python API with the temperature set to $0$ to encourage consistency across responses.
 When the prompt length was too long for GPT-4's 8K token limit, we used GPT-4-32K with a 32K token limit.
 Linear classifiers were implemented using the \texttt{sklearn.neural\_network.MLPClassifier} package in Python with no hidden layer, and we performed a hyperparameter search to determine the learning rate.
 The pre-trained ResNet50 was obtained from the Pytorch model repository.
 Models were evaluated on a test set of $n=2500$ samples using the 86 basic-level class categories we defined.